The Birth Of Bonanza:

 Joan Markowitz

 Joan Sherman was born in Philadelphia on January 29, 1933.
 She was adopted by Edward and Lillyn Sherman.
 They moved to Beverly Hills sometime later.
-Her father was hired as the agent to Abbott and Costello and other Hollywood stars.
+Her father discovered Abbott and Costello, put them together as an act and was their manager.
+He had a successful management agency and later sold it to the William Morris Agency.
 Joan loved to sing and act in the early years.
 She enlisted in the Women's Army Corps during the Korean conflict in the 1950's.
 Joan was awarded the Commendation Medal for meritorious service at the time of this international conflict.

 In 1954, Joan was hired by NBC in Burbank.
 She served as secretary to Fenton Coe.
 He was one of the company's unit production managers in live television.
 In March of 1959, producer David Dortort was writing his pilot script for his new TV-Western in Joan's office.
 It was entitled "Bonanza".
 He was currently working on his first series, "The Restless Gun" for NBC.
 The airwaves were ruled by thirty-nine Westerns and numerous sitcoms.